 Now on to our recommendations.

-The team at Vervocity Interactive covers the whole spectrum.
+The team at Vervocity covers the whole spectrum.
 We are Windows users and Mac users.
 Some of us use Google Chrome, and some of us use Mozilla Firefox.
 These web browsers come to us from personal preference and habit, so not many of us regularly use Opera, Safari, Torch, or any of the other many options available.

 No matter which web browser you use, you should stay informed.
 Pay attention to security updates, upgrades, and news from the maker.
 Don’t be caught off-guard.